-On July 14, 2021, we entered into a credit agreement with Private Company I pursuant to which we and ABW, an entity that is wholly-owned by Mr. and Mrs. Tannenbaum and is one of our and our Manager's affiliates, provided a senior secured loan facility (the "Private Company I Credit Facility") in an aggregate principal amount of \$15.5 million.
-Our Manager serves as the agent for the lenders under the Private Company I Credit agreement.
-The Private Company I Credit Facility bears interest at per annum rates of (i) 12.0% plus LIBOR, payable in cash, and (ii) 2.5%, payable in kind.
+On July 14, 2021, we entered into a credit agreement with Private Company I pursuant to which we and ABW, provided a senior secured loan facility (the "Private Company I Credit Facility") in an aggregate principal amount of approximately \$15.5 million.
+ABW's commitment was ultimately transferred to AFCIF.
+AFCIF holds approximately one-third of the loan's aggregate principal amount as of December 31, 2022.
+On April 1, 2022, our investment in the senior secured loan to Private Company I was transferred to TRS1.

+The Private Company I Credit Facility bears interest at per annum rates of (i) 12.0% plus LIBOR, payable in cash, and (ii) 4.5%, payable in kind.
 The Private Company I Credit Facility also contains an exit fee of 3.0%, an agent fee of 1.0% per annum of the outstanding term loan amount and OID of 4.0%.
-As of December 31, 2021, Private Company I had \$10.4 million outstanding attributable to our allocation of the Private Company I Credit Facility, which consisted of \$10.1 million in initial funded principal amount and approximately \$0.3 million in earned PIK interest added to the outstanding principal balance of the Private Company I Credit Facility will begin on July 14, 2022 and no principal has been repaid to us as of December 31, 2021.
-The aggregate amount of cash interest earned by us up until December 31, 2021 is approximately \$0.6 million.
+Amortization of the Private Company I Credit Facility began on July 14, 2022 and as of December 31, 2022, the Company had repayments of approximately \$0.2 million in principal repayments from Private Company I. The aggregate amount of cash interest and PIK interest earned by the Company for the year ended December 31, 2022 was approximately \$1.2 million and \$0.8 million, respectively.
 The maturity date of the Private Company I Credit Facility is August 1, 2026.